 This helps both parties understand exactly what’s expected of them, and will mitigate the school’s responsibility should a data breach occur.

-At what age can pupils be consulted over their data processing?
+At what age can pupils be consulted over their personal data?

 The GDPR states that, with one exception, organisations cannot legally obtain consent from minors.
-It’s up to each country to define when someone is no longer a ‘minor’ – in the UK, it’s 13.
+The threshold for a ‘minor’ is defined by each country; in the UK, it’s 13.

 If the data subject is younger than that, the organisation must seek the approval of a person holding “parental responsibility”, and make “reasonable efforts” to verify that the person providing the consent is indeed a parental figure.